green-labs/tools.graphql/README.md

 The `stitch-schemas` function will only generate the final schema if it can merge the schemas reliably.

 If you frequently need to merge schemas during development, you can add the `:watch true` parameter to enable the watch feature.
-To use watch, Watchman must be installed on your system.

-Note: It is recommended to commit the stitched schema alongside with subschemas.
+Note: It is recommended to version control the stitched schema alongside with subschemas.

 ### Schema Static Analysis